These are hardly the times to pay for something that does not work!

 5. Some of the products contain Yohimbe.
 Yohimbe is NOT a safe ingredient.
 Stay Clear!!

-Viril-X is the latest product to hit the market listed as the best brand on the very same review site that owns the brand called buyerreviews.org.
+Viril-X can only be found listed on the review site that owns the brand called buyerreviews.org.
 The website is very deceiving and misleading in its claims about what the product can do for one’s testosterone levels which is not scientifically proven.
-They also list brands that are known to be harmful like the one they rank #2 called Extenze and others which contain yohimbe.
+They also list brands that are known to be harmful which contain yohimbe.
 They do this in hopes that you will make a fast decision and buy their brand (Viril-X) over the others.

 Another three brands to stay clear from are Zytenz / ViagenXl: (identical products – different names) and Vigorexin.
 The only place where you will find these three products listed in a positive light is on the 100% biased review sites that are actually owned by the manufacturer like topmaleenhancements.com.
 The company behind those brands has created quite a few fake review sites these days.
 All of them of course list Zytenz and Vigorexin as the best brands, but it gets worse.
 The same company also owns every other product listed on the their review sites.
 Yes that is right, after a little digging it appears that they manufacture and/or own everything listed in the top spots.
 They really don’t care what you buy as long as it is something that they make.
 There is a reason why they offer “combo packs” or “best seller packs” because each “brand” comes from the same manufacturer.